dnkhanh45/ShapleyFL/OLD_README.md

 * `lr_scheduler` is the global learning rate scheduler.

-* `learning_rate_decay` is the decay rate of the global learning rate.
+* `learning_rate_decay` is the decay rate of the learning rate.

 Client-side options:

 * `num_epochs` is the number of local training epochs.

+* `num_steps` is the number of local updating steps and the default value is -1.
+If this term is set larger than 0, `num_epochs` is not valid.

 * `learning_rate ` is the step size when locally training.

-* `batch_size ` is the size of one batch data during local training.
+* `batch_size ` is the size of one batch data during local training. `batch_size = full_batch` if `batch_size==-1` and `batch_size=|Di|*batch_size` if `1>batch_size>0`.

 * `optimizer` is to choose the optimizer.
 Options: `SGD`, `Adam`.

+* `weight_decay` is to set ratio for weight decay during the local training process.

 * `momentum` is the ratio of the momentum item when the optimizer SGD taking each step.

-Other options:
+Real Machine-Dependent options:

 * `seed ` is the initial random seed.

-* `gpu ` is the id of the GPU device, `-1` for CPU.
+* `gpu ` is the id of the GPU device. (e.g. CPU is used without specifying this term. `--gpu 0` will use device GPU 0, and `--gpu 0 1 2 3` will use the specified 4 GPUs when `num_threads`>0.

+* `server_with_cpu ` is set False as default value,..

+* `test_batch_size ` is the batch_size used when evaluating models on validation datasets, which is limited by the free space of the used device.

 * `eval_interval ` controls the interval between every two evaluations.

-* `net_drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(net_drop,1).
-The larger this term is, the more possible for clients to drop.

-* `net_active` controls the active rate of clients before being selected in each communication round according to distribution Beta(net_active,1).
-The larger this term is, the more possible for clients to be active.

 * `num_threads` is the number of threads in the clients computing session that aims to accelarate the training process.

+* `num_workers` is the number of workers of the torch.utils.data.Dataloader

+Simulating systemic configuration: 1) network heterogeneity, 2) computing power heterogeneiry

+* `network_config` controls the network conditions of all the clients.
+See `utils.systemic_simulator` for more details.

+* `computing_config` controls the computing resources of all the clients.
+See `utils.systemic_simulator` for more details.

 Additional hyper-parameters for particular federated algorithms:
-* `mu` is the parameter for FedProx.
-* `alpha` is the parameter for FedFV.
-* `tau` is the parameter for FedFV.
-* ...

-Each additional parameter can be defined in `./utils/fflow.read_option`
+* `algo_para` is used to receive the algorithm-dependent hyper-parameters from command lines.
+Usage: 1) The hyper-parameter will be set as the default value defined in Server.__init__() if not specifying this term, 2) For algorithms with one or more parameters, use `--algo_para v1 v2 ...` to specify the values for the parameters.
+The input order depends on the dict `Server.algo_para` defined in `Server.__init__()`.

+Logger's setting

+* `logger` is used to selected the logger that has the same name with this term.

+* `log_level` shares the same meaning with the LEVEL in the python's native module logging.

+* `log_file` controls whether to store the running-time information into `.log` in `fedtask/taskname/log/`, default value is false.

+* `no_log_console` controls whether to show the running time information on the console, and default value is false.

 ## Architecture

 We seperate the FL system into four parts: `benchmark`, `fedtask`, `method` and `utils`.
 ```
 ├─ benchmark
-│  ├─ mnist							//mnist dataset
+│  ├─ mnist_classification			//classification on mnist dataset
-│  │  ├─ data							//data
 │  │  ├─ model                   //the corresponding model
 │  |  └─ core.py                 //the core supporting for the dataset, and each contains three necessary classes(e.g. TaskGen, TaskReader, TaskCalculator)
 │  ├─ ...
+│  ├─ RAW_DATA                   // storing the downloaded raw dataset
 │  └─ toolkits.py						//the basic tools for generating federated dataset
 ├─ fedtask
 │  ├─ mnist_client100_dist0_beta0_noise0//IID(beta=0) MNIST for 100 clients with not predefined noise
-│  │  ├─ record							//record of result
+│  │  ├─ record							//the directionary of the running result
-│  │  ├─ info.json						//basic infomation of the task
 │  |  └─ data.json						//the splitted federated dataset (fedtask)
 |  └─ ...
 ├─ method